Shopify/ui-extensions/packages/ui-extensions/README.md

 # `@shopify/ui-extensions`

 This package contains the public type definitions and utilities needed to create a Shopify UI extension.
-This is a generalized package that is intended to be the long-term home of the surface-specific UI extension packages, like [`@shopify/checkout-ui-extensions`](https://github.com/Shopify/ui-extensions/tree/main/packages/checkout-ui-extensions) and [`@shopify/admin-ui-extensions`](https://github.com/Shopify/ui-extensions/tree/main/packages/admin-ui-extensions).
+It includes UI extension APIs for the following Shopify-controlled surfaces:

+- [`checkout`](./src/surfaces/checkout): the checkout surface is the area of Shopify where buyers complete their purchase.
+This includes the information, shipping, payment, and thank you pages.
+- [`customer-account`](./src/surfaces/customer-account): the customer account surface is the area of Shopify where buyers can manage their account information, view their order history, and more.
+- [`admin`](./src/surfaces/admin): the admin surface is the area of Shopify where merchants manage their store.
+This includes products, orders, customers, and settings pages.

-> **Is your extension currently using `@shopify/checkout-ui-extensions`?** You can learn what you need to do to upgrade to this API versioned package in the [migration guide](../../documentation/upgrade/checkout-ui-extension-api-versioning.md).
+> **Is your extension currently using `@shopify/checkout-ui-extensions`?** You can learn what you need to do to upgrade to this API versioned package in the [migration guide](https://github.com/Shopify/ui-extensions/discussions/1161).

-Currently, this package only contains the extension APIs for the [`checkout`](./src/surfaces/checkout) and [`admin`](./src/surfaces/admin) surfaces, but other Shopify surfaces will be added here soon.

-All extensions, regardless of where they appear in Shopify, make use the same [underlying technology](../../documentation/how-extensions-work.md), and most of the same “core” components (e.g., `BlockStack`, `Button`, `TextField`, etc) and capabilities (e.g., direct API access, session tokens).
+All extensions, regardless of where they appear in Shopify, make use the same [underlying technology](../../documentation/how-extensions-work.md), and most of the same “core” UI components and capabilities.
 Separating APIs by surface makes it easier for a developer to see what is available to them in each context, and gives us a flexible system for introducing components and APIs available in only some areas of Shopify.

 A checkout extension using “vanilla” JavaScript would be written as follows: